justinknguyen/Pi-Guide/Pi-Guide/RetroPie.md

 ## Connecting an Xbox One Controller With Bluetooth

+Before beginning, update your Xbox controller with an Xbox or with the "Xbox Accessories" Windows Store app.

 1. Run the following command:
    ```
    echo 'options bluetooth disable_ertm=Y' | sudo tee -a /etc/modprobe.d/bluetooth.conf